 Some individuals aspire to become decision-makers yet must equip themselves with the skills necessary for this role.
 When eventually promoted, they need to prepare better.

 In the same way, the right to challenge your prospective customers must be earned.
 This begins with extensive research about the industry and market you're selling into while simultaneously understanding your customers' needs, difficulties and objectives.

 However, your critique should be tactful and constructive if it happens to be questionable.
 This approach positions you to serve your client, not your ego.

 Challenges can benefit all parties involved, provided they are based on knowledge, mutual respect, and a trustworthy relationship.
 Don't hesitate to ask thought-provoking questions that challenge your client's assumptions or introduce a novel insight that may contradict their current perspective.

 In conclusion, effective challenging can enhance your commercial acumen by fostering trust with your clients.
 The secret lies in challenging with credibility and knowing how to navigate the responses and reactions to your challenges.

 If you're interested in getting more knowledge like this sent to you as soon as it's published, you can subscribe to The Onlinification Hub or our other hubs here.
-Alternatively, if you'd like to discuss this article in a bit more detail, feel free to book a meeting with me.
+Also, if you'd like to discuss this article in more detail, please book a meeting with me.